Skip to main content

 Read the P800 carefully and make sure you understand the tax year and the amount shown.
 If something looks unclear, it helps to review What Is a P800? before starting an online claim.

 You do not need to rush just because a message uses urgent wording.
 The safer approach is to gather the details you need, open GOV.UK yourself, and only then begin the process.
-If you want the wider context first, use the full refund guide.
+If you want the wider context first, use the what your letter means.

 • Keep the P800 letter or reference details nearby.